-From Saturday October 28th to Tuesday October 31stchoose your own adoption fee (min $20) on all cats and Rabbits*.
+From Monday October 28th to Wednesday October 31stspin the wheel and win a discount for your adoption fee* or fun prizes.
 There is no better time than now to open your home to a cat or bunny and bring home the ultimate treat this Halloween!

 * Discounts will not apply to kittens, puppies or exotic birds

 Snakes are shiny, not slimy!
 People often confuse reptiles and amphibians.
 Snakes are reptiles, which means they are covered in shiny scales while amphibians, like frogs and salamanders, have slimy skin.
 If you ever get a chance to pet a friendly snake you will notice that they are very smooth.
 Remember to always pet a snake in the direction of their scales, as petting them the other way is uncomfortable for the snake. (more…)

 We were contacted by CBC about a story they were planning to publish regarding the suicide of Jeremy Quaile.
 We expressed our concerns with the story which makes many presumptions as to the details surrounding Mr. Quaile’s death and the factors that led up to it.
 We provided a statement which unfortunately was not published in its entirety so we are sharing it here for the benefit of all readers.